 - Right to a Paper Copy – Clients have the right to obtain a paper copy of the notice upon request, even if there has been an agreement to receive the notice electronically.

-- I check messages throughout the day and whenever possible, I will return the call within the same day.
+We check messages throughout the day and whenever possible, we will return the call within the same day.
 However, if you have an emergency, please call 911 or go to your local emergency room.
-There may be extended periods of time when I will be unreachable due to travel.
-During that time I may give you the number of another counseling professional to assist in my absence.
+There may be extended periods of time when your counselor will be unreachable due to travel.
+During that time they may give you the number of another counseling professional to assist in their absence.

-- This information is to help you understand some things about counseling and what you can expect from our time together.
-If you have any questions or concerns before we begin or at any time, please don’t hesitate to ask so that I can explain more fully.
+This information is to help you understand some things about counseling and what you can expect from our time together.
+If you have any questions or concerns before we begin or at any time, please don’t hesitate to ask your counselor so that they can explain more fully.